M66B/FairEmail/FAQ.md

 Note that *message("name")* returns an array.
 COALESCE returns the first value of an array, so it can be compared with a string value.

+Note that detecting the message text language needs to be enabled on the behavior settings tab page, and that changing this option doesn't affect the language detection of already received messages.

 <br>

 **Actions**